 The Organization's cash is maintained at a financial institution in North Central West Virginia.
 The organization has exposure to credit risk to the extent cash exceeds \$250,000 in one institution, the amounts covered by Federal Deposit Insurance Corporation (FDIC).
-As of June 30, 2015, there was not any uninsured amounts.
+As of June 30, 2019, there was no uninsured amounts.

-NOTES TO FINANCIAL STATEMENTS (CONTINUED) For the Year Ended June 30, 2015
+NOTES TO FINANCIAL STATEMENTS (CONTINUED) For the Year Ended June 30, 2019

 Note 10.
-Line of Credit
+Liquidity